awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

 If there's a newer AMI release version for your managed node group's Kubernetes version, you can update your node group's version to use the newer AMI version\.
 Similarly, if your cluster is running a Kubernetes version that's newer than your node group, you can update the node group to use the latest AMI release version to match your cluster's Kubernetes version\.

 When a node in a managed node group is terminated due to a scaling operation or update, the Pods in that node are drained first\.
-For more information, see [Managed node update behavior](managed-node-update-behavior.md)\.
+For more information, see [Understand each phase of node updates](managed-node-update-behavior.md)\.

 ## Update a node group version<a name="mng-update"></a>